percona/pmm-doc/docs/how-to/configure.md

 Shows whether DBaaS features are activated on this server.

+!!! note
+    DBaaS is a technical preview and requires activation via a server feature flag.
+See [Setting up a development environment for DBaaS](../setting-up/server/dbaas.md).

 **Public Address**

-Public address for accessing this server.
+Public address for accessing DBaaS features on this server.

 ## SSH Key Details